danielbirenbaum/danielbirenbaum/README.md

 </header>

 ### Hello 👋
-My name is Daniel, a high school student.
-I am studing to become a dev.
+My name is Daniel, I am a IT Technician and Developer!

 ##
 _Programing lenguages:_